Saint Paul Farmers’ Markets

 Location: 946 West Minnehaha Avenue

-Frogtown Farm is a certified organic, urban demonstration farm–one of the largest urban farms in the country - located in the heart of the diverse and flourishing Frogtown neighborhood of Saint Paul.
+Frogtown Farm is a certified organic, urban demonstration farm - one of the largest urban farms in the country - located in the heart of the diverse and flourishing Frogtown neighborhood of Saint Paul.
 In response to the impacts of Covid-19, the Farm has scaled back the 2020 growing season to plant a cover crop that will support the growing seasons for years to come.
 It is an organizational and natural sustainable pause to enrich the soil and to continue to cultivate and create positive social change within the Frogtown community.
-Community Celebrations and other events aren't taking place this year but check back for 2021 events.
+Check their events calendar for the return of community celebrations and other events.